jxe/vpm/vpm.md

 [^other-methods]: Social attestations, also, could be a source of AP information: someone who is widely admired for their wit likely has an AP about it.
 Behavioral data may also work: if someone shops by price or by quality, that may show up in purchase or click data.[Using, perhaps, approaches like @Chang2001; or @Levi1990.]

-# Broadly-Supported Choices
+# Broadly-Supported APs

-My second 'step back' considers why a choice was made.
-Consider these four choices:
+My second 'step back' considers why an AP was adopted.
+Consider these three cases:

-(@) I had to take the job, it was the only way to feed my family.

 (@) I watch the road while driving.
 I don't want to crash.